-Acupuncture Treatment For Post-traumatic Stress Disorder
+Acupuncture Treatment For Post-Traumatic Stress Disorder

-It is an anxiety disorder that affects about a quarter of people who have experienced a life trauma.
+Post-traumatic stress disorder (PTSD) is disturbing, distressing and unfair.It is an anxiety disorder that affects about a quarter of people who have experienced a life trauma.
 The person’s brain is unable to properly and entirely process the trauma.
-As a result, the person can retrigger and re-live memories or emotions of the trauma continuously.
+As a result, the person can retrigger and re-live memories or emotions of the trauma continuously.While trauma is difficult for everyone to live through, for those with PTSD, these symptoms do not fade away after 2-4 weeks.
+The person is left feeling like they cannot move on with their lives.
+Symptoms include:

 • Flashbacks – Memories of the trauma that intrude on everyday life